University of Wisconsin–Madison

 Begun by former School of Education Dean Diana Hess, this initiative is part of The Wisconsin Exchange, which aims to enhance viewpoint diversity across campus, promote vigorous discourse and debate, and intensify our campus culture of civil dialogue among people from many backgrounds, viewpoints, identities, religions, political perspectives, and ideas.

-In the 2025–2026 academic year, students will participate in small groups with a trained facilitator for six dinners.
+In the 2026–2027 academic year, students will participate in small groups with a trained facilitator for six dinners.

 How can I get involved?

-- Should marijuana be legalized, regulated, and taxed in Wisconsin?
+• Should marijuana be legalized in Wisconsin?

-- Should U.S. citizens be required to vote in elections?
+• Should U.S. citizens be required to vote in elections?

-- Should Wisconsin change its gun regulations?
+• Should Wisconsin tighten its gun restrictions?

-- What abortion policies should Wisconsin have?
+• What abortion policies should we have in Wisconsin?

 How does it work?

-Dinners are held on the UW–Madison campus in September, October, November, January, February, and March.
+Dinners are held on the UW–Madison campus in October, November, December, January, February, and March.
 Beginning with a buffet dinner, the evening flows into a warm-up discussion, a deliberation centered around one specific topic per event, and ends with a debrief of process and ideas.
 On students’ way out the door, they are asked to complete a survey to help Deliberation Dinners to continue improving.

 Each table group of 10 students is matched with one UW–Madison faculty or academic staff member who facilitates the discussions.
 All facilitators have received specialized training in discussion pedagogy through our sister project, The Discussion Project.